NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 -   Error contains “cloudflare” or “cloudflare-nginx” in the HTML response body.

-**Resolution**: A connectivity issue occurred in a Cloudflare data center.
-Provide [Cloudflare support](https://support.cloudflare.com/hc/articles/200172476) with the following information:
+**Resolution**: A connectivity issue occurred in a Khulnasoft data center.
+Provide [Khulnasoft support](https://support.Khulnasoft.com/hc/articles/200172476) with the following information:

 1. Your domain name
 2. The time and timezone of the 503 error occurrence